 UT Learning & Development provides full-service group facilitation tailored to your needs.
 As group learning specialists who serve as your partner and guide, they can integrate their content with your desired outcomes or help build something new, just for you.
 Popular topics for events are below.
 Contact us to discuss pricing.

-Communication: Communicating across reporting levels and teams, having difficult conversations, giving critical feedback, and using different communication style and formats (e.g., oral, email, virtual, text, etc.)
+- Communication: Communicating across reporting levels and teams, having difficult conversations, giving critical feedback, and using different communication style and formats (e.g., oral, email, virtual, text, etc.)

-Identifying Professional Strengths: Intentionally seeking out strengths in ourselves and others, understanding their roles among groups, and knowing how best to apply them.
+- Identifying Professional Strengths: Intentionally seeking out strengths in ourselves and others, understanding their roles among groups, and knowing how best to apply them.

-Problem Solving: Critical thinking, decision, making, collaborating, methodologies.
+- Problem Solving: Critical thinking, decision, making, collaborating, methodologies.

-Working with Diverse Personal Traits and Tendencies: Personality inventories and assessments, interactive exercises to help people see the usefulness (and humor) in diversity.
+- Working with Diverse Personal Traits and Tendencies: Personality inventories and assessments, interactive exercises to help people see the usefulness (and humor) in diversity.

-Workload Management & Productivity: Tools for maintaining focus, being productive, and minimizing distractions, time management principles, workload organization, and prioritizing strategies.
+- Workload Management & Productivity: Tools for maintaining focus, being productive, and minimizing distractions, time management principles, workload organization, and prioritizing strategies.

 Our Community Learning Team also provides one-on-one career and professional development coaching.
-Below you will find the options for coaching opportunities.
+Contact us to discuss pricing.

-Community Learning Team Bios
+Community Learning Team Bio